CraigLangford/Crypto-Price/README.md

 $ python setup.py
 ```

 This will generate a cryptoprice.zip file which can be uploaded as your lambda function to AWS Lambda.
+For more details see the [AWS Lambda Documentation](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html).

 ## Contributing